Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 ### 4. Props getter function

-Behold! the humble factory/closure pattern with conditional types mapping.
+Behold! the humble factory/closure identity function pattern with conditional types mapping.

-> Note that we are leveraging similar type mapping constucts like we did for `withDefaultProps` function except that we don't map defaultProps to be optional, because they are not within our implementation.
+> Note that we are leveraging similar type mapping constructs like we did for `withDefaultProps` function except that we don't map defaultProps to be optional as they are not optional within our component implementation.

 ![prop getter factory function](./img/solution-4-function.png)